As a multi-award-winning theatre-maker, Tama Matheson performed and directed shows and operas all over the world :

 The Siege of Malta

-He is also the originator of a brand new genre of theatre, the Music-Play, which fuses drama and music into a fresh theatrical experience.
+He is also the originator of a brand new genre of theatre, the Music-Play, which fuses drama and music into a fresh theatrical genre.
 In these Music-Plays, the biography of great historical figures is mixed and mingled with the music of their era to create a heady admixture of music and drama.

-Graduating from Oxford University with a Bachelor of Arts in 2000, Tama made his directing debut in London, with such classic plays as Antigone and A Midsummer Night's Dream, and, after directing a highly-successful production of Amadeus in Australia, began the Brisbane Shakespeare Festival, which is now in its 19th year.
+Graduating from Oxford University with a Bachelor of Arts in 2000, Tama made his directing debut in London, with such classic plays as Antigone and A Midsummer Night's Dream, and, after directing a highly-successful production of Amadeus in Australia, began the Brisbane Shakespeare Festival, which is now in its 20th year.